mockk/mockk/README.md

 ### Coroutines

-You need to add dependency to the support library.
+To use coroutines you need to add dependency to the support library.
 <table>
 <tr>
     <th>Gradle</th>